affinidi/affinidi-labs-dotnet-demo-app/docs/setup-iota-config.md

       }
     }

-    Use the projectId, tokenId, privateKey, and passphrase (if provided) to use this token with Affinidi TDK {
+    Use the projectId, tokenId, privateKey, and passphrase (if provided) to authenticate with Affinidi APIs {
       "tokenId": "*******",
       "projectId": "*******",